Read our updated policies and telehealth options to respond to COVID-19

 Since moving to private practice in 2007, she has expanded her expertise to working with couples and families experiencing transition.
 Dawn takes a very individualized approach to treatment planning and likes to begin by focusing on strengths and resources.

-She is a Certified EMDR therapist.
-She also has extensive training in Sensorimotor Psychotherapy, and Dialectical Behavioral Therapy.
-Other approaches used include, but are not limited to Internal Family Systems and Cognitive Behavioral Therapy approaches.
+She is a Certified EMDR therapist and Consultant.
+She has extensive training in Sensorimotor Psychotherapy, and Dialectical Behavioral Therapy.
+Other approaches used include, but are not limited to, Internal Family Systems, Deep Brain Reorienting and Cognitive Behavioral Therapy approaches.

 Vanessa is the Clinical Director of NPCCS and she received her master’s in professional counseling from Liberty University.